mguida22/InForm/docs/Documentation.md

 1. Yoga poses
 	- Beginners to yoga could use this to help them learn certain poses that are commonly done incorrctly.
 2. Weight lifiting
-	- This could help weight lifters avoid potential injury if not lifting correctly.
+	- This could help weight lifters avoid potential injury when not lifting correctly by giving feedback during training.
 3. Controller
+	- Users could use this to control technologies based off body movements (particularly in the field of dance):
+		- Lights
+		- Projection
+		- Music
 	- Users could control videogames based on arm and body movements.
 	- Signaling
 		- Users could signal on bikes or other vehicles to ensure safety.
 4. Games
-	- This product could be used as a Simon Says type of game since it can map body movements.
+	- This product could be used for games such as Simon Says since it can map and record body movements to then be repeated.

 ## Goals